Roland Doré (sculptor): Lannédern

 The Calvary at Lannédern dates to 1625 and is located in the hamlet of Birilit.
-Lannédern itself has an interesting enclos and it's ossuary has a good example of the Ankou, two in fact.
+Lannédern itself has an interesting enclos and its ossuary has a good example of the Ankou, two in fact.
 See photograph.
 Also see Note 2 below.

 Dinéault

 There is a calvary in the church enclos of the "bourg" of Dinéault, which lies northwest of Châteaulin.
 The statues on the calvary include Christ on the cross placed back to back with a depiction of Christ suffering (Christ aux liens), these by Doré and dating to 1648.
 Records show that the other figures were added later.